ZacharyKeatings/grout/README.md

 ### muOS Setup

-Grout has only been tested on muOS 2508.1 Canada Goose on an Anbernic RG35XXSP.
+Grout has been tested on the following devices running muOS 2508.4 Loose Goose.

+- RG35XXSP
+- RG34XX
+- TrimUI Smart Pro

 Please help by verifying if it works on other devices!